Glucose Monitors

 There are two types of glucose monitors:

-• Continuous glucose monitors (CGM) measure glucose levels in interstitial fluid every few minutes an don't require finger pricking.
+- Continuous glucose monitors (CGM) measure glucose levels in interstitial fluid every few minutes and don't require finger pricking.
 They work through a sensor that is implanted under the skin that transmits results to a reader.
 CGMs also provide previous glycemic patterns and glucose variability, frequency of profound hyperglycemia and hypoglycemia, and a prediction of future hypoglycemic events before they happen.

 Benefit coverage